-Using a whiteboard or large poster-board, have your group call out as many of the names and titles of God from the Bible that they can remember (or find).
+Using a whiteboard or large poster board, have your group call out as many of the names and titles of God from the Bible that they can remember (or find).
 Afterward, play the song, "He Is," by Aaron Jeoffrey, which highlights titles and ways that God has related to his people from each book of the Bible.
 This could spark discussion about which names best fit with the different parts of the song, which names people had forgotten about, which names had the most emotional appeal, or which names people might want to try to remember to use more often.
 Pay special attention to the end of the song.

-Teaching point two: God wants us to call him Father
+Teaching point two: God wants us to call him Father.

-Read Mathew 6:5-15 (The Lord's Prayer)
+Read Matthew 6:5-15 (The Lord's Prayer).

-Virgina Stem Owens relates how that when she goes to pray, she sometimes struggles over which name of God to use in her prayers.
-She recognizes that recognizing God's sovereignty and lordship requires an attitude of subservience and even slavery.
-On the other hand, calling God Father or even "Abba" - like calling him "Daddy" - highlights her relationship to God as a daughter to her father.
+Virginia Stem Owens relates that when she goes to pray, she sometimes struggles over which name of God to use in her prayers.
+She realizes that recognizing God's sovereignty and lordship requires an attitude of subservience and even slavery.
+On the other hand, calling God Father or even "Abba"-like calling him "Daddy"-highlights her relationship to God as a daughter to her father.
 Neither approach, of course, is wrong, but she sometimes struggles over which approach is right for the right moment.
 And she struggles over which attitude is right for her approach to God in prayer.

 Jesus' disciples also needed some guidance about prayer.
 They needed to know how to pray, how not to pray, and what to pray for.
-In Mathew chapter 6, Jesus provides several guidelines for prayer, fasting, benevolence, and attitudes - perhaps the most well-known is "The Lord's Prayer."
+In Matthew 6, Jesus provides several guidelines for prayer: fasting, benevolence, and attitudes-perhaps the most well known is "The Lord's Prayer."

-- [Q] When Jesus opened his prayer with the name, "Our Father in heaven," what is he signifying?
-Do you think Jesus' and his disciples' understanding of fatherhood is different than the American view?
-How do they differ? - [Q] When Jesus instructed us to pray, "hallowed be your name," what attitude is he guiding us toward.
-Why do you think Jesus thought it was important to follow "Father in heaven" with "hallowed be your name?" - [Q] What does it mean for a name to be hallowed or holy?
-What makes things that are holy different from things that are not, and how does this effect how we "handle" them? - [Q] When God revealed himself to Moses, he told him that one of his names was "The LORD, the God of your fathers," but in this prayer, Jesus reveals God's name as "our Father."
+- [Q] When Jesus opened his prayer with the name, "Our Father in heaven," what was he signifying? - > Do you think Jesus' and his disciples' understanding of fatherhood is different than the American view?
+If so, how? - [Q] When Jesus instructed us to pray, "hallowed be your name," what attitude is he guiding us toward? - > Why do you think Jesus thought it was important to follow "Father in heaven" with "hallowed be your name"? - [Q] What does it mean for a name to be hallowed-or holy? - What makes things that are holy different from things that are not, and how does this effect how we handle them? - [Q] When God revealed himself to Moses, he told him that one of his names was "The LORD, the God of your fathers," but in this prayer, Jesus reveals God's name as "our Father."
 What do you think is different between the two Bible contexts, if anything?

-And how do the differences between Moses' situation and the disciples' situation impact the name revealed for God? - [Q] Dads have an awesome if not terrible responsibility to their children, for the role they play and the example they set molds how children see God as Father.
-How has your view of your father influenced your view of God as Father?
-In what way has your relationship with your father helped or hindered the way you approach God? - [Q] If you are a parent, how have the challenges and joys of parenthood changed the way you view God as Father?
+- [Q] Dads have an awesome, if not terrible, responsibility to their children, for the role they play and the example they set molds how children see God as Father.
+How has your view of your father influenced your view of God as Father? - > In what way has your relationship with your father helped or hindered the way you approach God? - [Q] If you are a parent, how have the challenges and joys of parenthood changed the way you view God as Father?